Reviews You Can Rely On

 Last Width

 The widest part of your foot (the forefoot) is also important to determine.
 Ski boots generally come in narrow, medium, or wide widths.
 This translates to low volume (LV), medium volume (MV), and high volume (HV) lasts.
 Narrow last boots are typically 97 to 98 millimeters wide, medium boots are usually 100 to 102 millimeters, and wide boots can range anywhere from 102 to 106 millimeters.
 These last numbers are generally a representation of the volume of the boot around the ankle and forefoot.
-Manufacturers do not quantify the volume of their boots, so that you can use the last width as a general guide.
+Manufacturers do not quantify the volume of their boots, so you can use the last width as a general guide.

 Stiffness & Flex Ratings